instantOS/instantos.github.io/README.md

 The distro is also tested with non-techies as well as power users.

 ### Power-user friendly
-Loads keybindings and extra features ensure optimal
+Loads of keybindings and extra features ensure a high skill ceiling that is still simple to get started with.

 ### Flexible
 instantOS can be used with only a keyboard, mouse or even touchscreen (which makes it the only tiling capable distro with full tablet support)